ibonvales/Decoding-of-imagined-speech-in-EEG-by-Deep-Learning/README.md

-# Decoding-of-imagined-speech-in-EEG-by-Deep-Learning
-This repository has all the codes used in the decoding of imagined speech in EEG.
-The "Datos" folders contein all the analysis done in the model training (Also a Drive with the Accuracy and F1 Score of all condition and all frequency bands.
-Moreover, the Stadistical Analysis folder contains all the statisitical analysis done in the three types of objectives: Production decoding (Rest vs Imagined vs Real), Vowel Decoding (A,E,I,O,U) and Semantic Decoding (Clothes, Animals, Musical Instruments, Food, Kitchen elements and Body Parts).
-The EEG Prepro folder has the used code with MNE library to obtain the Morlet Wavelets of all vowels, semantic categories and type of production, across all brain oscillations.
+This repository contains all the code and resources used for decoding imagined speech from EEG data using deep learning techniques.
+Below is a detailed description of the folder structure and the contents of this repository:

+Folder Structure
+Datos/
+Contents: This folder contains all the data analysis related to model training.
+It includes:
+Drive: Contains accuracy and F1 scores for all conditions and frequency bands.
+Statistical Analysis: This subfolder includes statistical analyses for three main objectives:
+Production Decoding: Comparing Rest vs. Imagined vs. Real speech.
+Vowel Decoding: Analysis of the five Spanish vowels (A, E, I, O, U).
+Semantic Decoding: Analysis of semantic categories such as Clothes, Animals, Musical Instruments, Food, Kitchen Items, and Body Parts.
+EEG_Prepro/
+Contents: This folder includes the code used with the MNE library to preprocess EEG data.
+It contains scripts for:
+Obtaining Morlet Wavelets for all vowels, semantic categories, and types of production.
+Analyzing across various brain oscillations.
+Additional Information
-As of June 13, 2024, the preregistration for the experiment, which will be conducted next month along with its subsequent data analysis and preprocessing, has been uploaded.
+As of June 13, 2024, the preregistration for the upcoming experiment, which will commence next month, has been completed.
+The preregistration document, along with plans for data analysis and preprocessing, has been uploaded to this repository.
+Update: This work is already finished.

+Usage
+Data Analysis: Refer to the Datos/ folder for detailed analysis and results of the model training.
+Preprocessing Code: Use scripts from the EEG_Prepro/ folder for EEG data preprocessing.
+Statistical Analysis: Check the Statistical Analysis subfolder for insights into production, vowel, and semantic decoding.
+How to Contribute
+Feel free to fork this repository and contribute to the ongoing research.
+If you have any suggestions or find any issues, please open an issue or submit a pull request.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.